COMPREHENSIVE

 How Do I Know If I Need Digestive Enzymes or HCL?

-If someone needs digestive enzyme support, they likely have symptoms such as bloating after eating carbohydrates (sugar, fiber from fruits or veggies, processed food).
+If someone needs digestive enzyme support, they likely have symptoms such as stomach ache after eating carbohydrates (sugar, fiber from fruits or veggies, processed food).

 The reason it's so important to have proper digestive enzyme and HCL support is because your food needs to be broken down into its most simple elements in order to absorb everything properly.
 Without this process, we don’t have optimal absorption of our vitamins, minerals,